flimflam-austin/hugo-cms-test/content/quick_reads/20201029-trump-taxes/index.md

       **What To Know**
     _key: 8e78facc2374
   - order: 1
+    useCheckmark: false
     body: >-
       ## Disclaimer:

-      * The _New York Times_ says it obtained federal taxes spanning two decades for Pres.
+      * The_New York Times_ says it obtained federal taxes spanning two decades for Pres.
 Trump and his businesses “by sources with legal access to it” but doesn’t say how or from whom.